 Overview: The Higher Dose Maintenance Program is for participants who require higher doses than the PRN program and/or who are able or would like to attend the site more regularly.
-This stream allows participants to be titrated up to Fentora 2400 mcg SL twice daily over a 11-day period.
-Like the PRN program, the Higher Dose program includes an initiation period when post-dose observation is required for 5 days (10 consecutive doses) after titration is complete and the maintenance dose is achieved.
+This stream allows participants to be titrated up from 400mcg by 100 to 200mcg/dose to a max dose of 3200mcg SL BID.
+Like the PRN program, the Higher Dose program includes an initiation period when post-dose observation is required for 7 - 15 consecutive days until titration is complete and the maintenance dose is achieved.
 However, the Higher Dose Program offers less flexibility for missed doses (i.e. re-initiation or dose change after 3.5 days of missed doses) than the PRN program (i.e. re-initiation not required until 30 days of consecutive missed doses).